ka1130/just-sudo-it/_posts/2017-04-04-gulp-basics.md

 {% highlight javascript %}
 npm init --yes
 {% endhighlight %}<br>
 At this point in your directory’s root your will see a new file called **package.json**, containing initial .json configuration.
 Here’s where next modules required will be added as so-called dependencies.
-This will help you build reusable package.json file that will install all the dependencies in your next projects once you simply run npm init.
+This will help you build reusable package.json file that will install all the dependencies in your next projects once you simply run `npm init`.
 This is also why you will need to add `--save-dev` to the following installations commands.
 I will show you exactly how in a moment.

 Now let’s move on to install Gulp locally in your project.
 Go ahead with the command below: